Chapplication/chatty-friend/README.md

 c.
 Take the following steps on ubuntu
    - **Check for Updates**: Run "software updater" and get the latest.  reboot if needed
    - **Screen Blank**: Disable screen blank in settings->privacy->screen blank delay->Never
-   - **Hot Spotk**: settings->Wifi->hotspot create SSID and Password for your hotspot.  turn it on (snap the QR code now if you want) and back off again.
+   - **Hot Spot**: settings->Wifi->hotspot create SSID and Password for your hotspot.  turn it on (snap the QR code now if you want) and back off again.
    - **Important**: Enable auto Log-in settings->system->users->chatty->unlock->Automatic Login

 d.
 Configure system settings: